KwokKwok/Silo/README_EN.md

 🚀 Based on SiliconCloud API, rich models and fast response<br>
 🔑 Simple configuration, you only need to configure the key once<br>
 💰 Support SiliconCloud balance automatic refresh<br>
-🧩 Provides the ability to add custom models to use models outside of the API<br>
+🧩 Provides the ability to add custom models to use models outside of the API。Quickly supports Gemini, Claude, DeepSeek, ZhiPu, and provides OpenAI-compatible configurations, as well as a hardcore method of writing your own code.<br>
 🔄 Support adjusting model order<br>
 🌙 Night Mode<br>
 📱 Mobile phone support (limited by screen size, a simpler version is provided)<br>